Welcome to Year 5 - Hawks!

 Hawks is a Year 5 class full of children who are happy, hardworking, enthusiastic, and full of fun!

 I am Mrs Harris and I am the class teacher.
-Mrs. Roe and Mrs Mulla work with us every morning, and Mrs Monk every afternoon.
+Mrs. Roe works with us every morning.

 The children enjoy a varied curriculum which encourages them to be enthusiastic and motivated learners.

 Reading, Writing and Mathematics are taught every morning.

 The Creative Curriculum, Science, Religious Education, Computing, PE, PSHCE and Music take place at other times during the school week.
 Every half term, a relaxation therapist visits our school.
 Every Wednesday morning, the Hawks have the opportunity to embrace relaxation techniques for life!

 Drama is also taught through various subject areas to help all children enjoy learning and to encourage them to participate in lessons.

 In Science, we will be doing lots of fun investigations linked to our topics of Life Cycles (animals and plants), The Growth and Development of Humans, Earth and Space, Forces, and Properties and Changes of Materials.

 In the Creative Curriculum, we will look at the continent of Africa.
 We will research all the different animals and the different habitats that exist in Africa.
 We will look in detail at the ancient kingdom of Benin and the creations that were made.
 The children will design and produce their own mask in the style of the Benin culture.